 On top of that, the Aygo feels robustly constructed, while the engine is based on the tried and tested unit used in the old car.

-All versions get four airbags, Isofix child seat mountings, stability control and tyre pressure monitoring, while the range-topping x-clusiv adds a reversing camera and automatic lights.
+That said, all versions of the Aygo get four airbags, Isofix child seat mountings, stability control and tyre pressure monitoring, while you can spec-up on options like the range-topping x-clusiv special edition’s reversing camera and automatic lights.

 The Toyota Aygo comes with a five-year warranty - and a 100,000 mileage limit – that will bring valuable piece of mind to anyone considering holding onto their car for a while.
 The offer beats the Citroen C1 and Peugeot 108 by two years, in spite of the fact they’re built in the same plant.

 Toyota also offers a strong three year paint defect warranty, and 12 years anti-corrosion cover – although you’d need to be dedicated to keep the dealer inspections up to date that long.

 The Toyota Aygo requires a major service every 20,000 miles, with a first intermediate service at 10,000 miles and at subsequent 10k intervals in-between the majors.

 The fixed price dealer services are £99 and £179 respectively, and you can pay up front using one of the dealer service plans, or even spread the cost with monthly instalments.